DKFZ-ODCF/nf-bam2fastq/README.md

 test/test1.sh test-results/ $profile
 ```

 This will create a test Conda environment in `test-results/nextflowEnv` and then run the tests.
-For the tests itself you can use a local Conda environment or a Docker container, dependent on whether you set `$profile` to "conda" or "docker", respectively.
+For the tests themselves you can use a local Conda environment or a Docker container, dependent on whether you set `$profile` to "conda" or "docker", respectively.
 These integration tests are also run in Travis CI.

 ### Manual container release